edesz/fastapi-async-db-auth/README.md

     ```

 ## [Notes](#notes)
 1. As mentioned [above](#verification), two database tables are created - `users` and `predictions`.
 Each entry in the `predictions` table is associated with a unique URL.
 Duplicate predictions (i.e. duplicate URLs) are not allowed in the `predictions` table.
-Currently, the intended usage of the API created by this project is as follows
+After creating a FastAPI using this project, the intended usage of the API is as follows

     -   a new user must register by sending a `POST` request to an unauthenticated `/create_users` route with their `username` and (plain text) `password`
-        -   a single admin user (with a `username` of `admin`) can be created
+        -   a single admin user (with a `username` of `admin`, and any `password`) can be created

     -   next, the registered user must send a `POST` request to an unauthenticated `/token` route, using the same registration credentials (`username` and `password`)
-        -   this will generate a JWT and return a dictionary of headers that is compatible with the API's authenticated routes
+        -   this will generate a JWT and return a dictionary of headers that will enable querying the API's authenticated routes

     -   using the headers dictionary, registered users can send
         -   `POST` requests to create `prediction` entries in the `predictions` table